cayesoneira/miniTRASGO-documentation/docs/design/environment.md

-The rates can be accepted or edges.
-Accepted means that it triggered and the detector had enough time to get the charge signal.
-Edges means that the trigger was done so close to other signal that the system, even if it can count as a rate since it is detected by the TRB, cannot actually store the information of time and charge.
-Hence, it will only contribute to the rate, but not to the other analysis.

 ## Terminal sessions

 The TRASGO team decided to build a `tmux` multiplexer to develop a series of operations in a multiple, permanently open shell.
 Everything could be done through the main terminal session, but one at a time, and our computer has to be connected.
 This way we separate visually diffetent executions, as well as we can execute in the background the measuring operations.
-Any activity on the multiplexer will be shown in real time to every user conncected to a `tmux` session.
+Any activity on the multiplexer will be shown in real time to every user connected to a `tmux` session.
 We can access it through the terminal inside the miniTRASGO computer.
 First we see the `tmux` sessions avaliable:

     tmux ls
 It will give as output: